Blue catfish: As an invasive

 The ability of the blue catfish to tolerate a wide range of climates and brackish water has allowed it to thrive in Virginia's rivers, lakes, tributaries, and the Chesapeake Bay.
 Unfortunately, the relatively low mortality rate, large body size, wide range of species preyed upon, and success as a predator has resulted in the blue catfish being considered a problematic invasive species in Virginia.
 Since their introduction in Virginia waters in the 1970s, blue catfish populations have exploded.
 Recent electrofishing studies have documented capture rates in excess of 6,000 fish/hr, whereas studies from the native range show peak electrofishing capture rates of 700 fish/hr.
 Clearly, blue catfish are a dominant species within the freshwater and oligohaline portions of Virginia's tidal rivers.
 The introduction of blue catfish in Virginia's tidal rivers was thought to have negative impacts on anadromous American shad, blueback herring, and alewife; however, predation of these species by blue catfish has been demonstrated to be minimal.
 Researchers from Virginia Tech have found the species to be mostly herbivorous and omnivorous, with diets consisting largely of Hydrilla and Asian clams, both of which are invasive to the Chesapeake Bay.
-Blue crab, the most valuable species in the Chesapeake Bay, was also found in the diet with some regularity.
+Blue crab, the most valuable species in the Chesapeake Bay, was also found in the diet with some regularity, with blue catfish consuming an estimated 400.7 metric tonnes in the Chesapeake alone.